 If you and your spouse have children together, there is a six-month waiting period before you can actually be divorced.
 Again, the waiting period starts when you file your paperwork with the court.

-If you and your spouse have children together, your case might be referred to the Friend of the Court (FOC) to meet with an evaluator or case worker.
+If you and your spouse have children together, your case might be referred to the Friend of the Court (FOC) to meet with an child custody evaluator or case worker.
 The evaluator will interview you, your spouse, your children, and other people important to your case, like relatives, teachers, or doctors.
-If both you and your spouse agree, you may opt-out of the FOC services.
+If both you and your spouse agree, you may opt out of the FOC services.

 The FOC assists the court with custody, parenting time (visitation), and child support issues by:

 The judge considers the FOC’s reports and recommendations and may give them great weight in making determinations.
 However, the court does not have to agree with the FOC and may reach a different decision on some or all of the issues regarding your children.

 See our topic area on Michigan Divorce and Family Laws for more on the divorce process and related legal issues.

 Michigan Legal Help provides many services to people seeking divorce, including checklists to help you prepare your case with or without children, Automated Online Divorce Forms, and self-help articles.

 The Michigan Courts website also provides information, including links to the laws governing divorce in Michigan, filing fees, and mediation resources.